achutom/Helloprinterpackage/readme.txt

-This very simple word printer
+This is a very simple word printer